wethod/learning-center-source/content/settings/index.md

 2. Assign a name to the newly created role;
 3. Click the "**save**" button.

+## Profile

+A place where you can introduce yourself to the people of your team.

+Your portfolio is made up of different information, let's explore them.

+### Profile pic & basic information

+Here you can just edit your profile pic, for the other information please refer to the relative section:

+* Your name can be edited from the [account section]({{< relref "settings/index.md#account" >}})
+* Your tags and your level can be edited from from the [team section]({{< relref "settings/index.md#team" >}}) if you have the right permissions

+### Contact information

+In which way people can contact you?
+Add a phone number, a Skype username and even a LinkedIn account if you want.

+### Skills

+What are your secret weapons?
+When adding a skill you can pick from the list a skill already used from another person of your team, otherwise don't be afraid to create a new one.

+*If a skill is used by nobody, it will automatically be deleted.*

+### Short Bio

+Just a brief presentation about yourself.

+### Languages

+How many languages do you know?
+List them and choose a level for each one.

+*Levels are based on the [Common European Framework of Reference for Languages (CEFR)](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages)*

+### Portfolio

+All the projects you are proud of.

+### OKR, Sponsorships & Year Resolution

+OKR is an abbreviation for **Objective and Key Result**, a technique for defining and tracking objectives used by companies like Google, Uber and Twitter.
+Every person in your team is prompt to define some objectives for each quarter of the year, an objective is made up of key results.
+A key result is an expectation whose progress can be quantitatively measured and scored, completing all the key results of an objective means that you have completed that objective too.

+A common way to decide which objectives are really meaningful for your personal growth and for your company is discussing them with a **sponsor**: a person in your team that you want to take as a mentor.

+*To select a sponsor just pick it from the list you see by editing the "Sponsored by" section.
+All the people that have chosen you as sponsor will appear in the "Sponsor of" section.*

+You can use the **year resolution** to sum up the meaning of all your objectives.

+Want to learn more about OKR?
+Take a look at this [good article](https://medium.com/startup-tools/okrs-5afdc298bc28).

 ## Switch Company

 If you have a different WETHOD company linked to the same account, from here you can switch from one another.